The Lowry building is now closed until at least Monday, 31 August.

-If you have a ticket for a performance or booking for a workshop before Friday, 3 July, bear with us.
+If you have a ticket for a performance or booking for a workshop before this date, bear with us.
 We will be in touch with you in due course.

 If you have an urgent query not related to an affected performance or workshop, please click here to email our customer care team who will endeavour to reply as soon as possible.